Nanofluid in Microchannel Heat Sink CFD: A Fluent Single-Phase Tutorial

 Nanofluid (Single-phase) in Microchannel Heat Sink CFD Simulation

-Figure 1: Schematic diagram of the microchannel geometry [1]
+Figure 1: The schematic diagram of the geometry used in this Nanofluid Microchannel CFD study [1].

 heat flux

-Figure 2: Structured grid over Nanofluid (Single-phase) in Microchannel Heat Sink CFD Simulation
+Figure 2: The structured mesh generated for the Nanofluid (Single-phase) in Microchannel Heat Sink CFD Simulation.

 Microchannel Heat Sink CFD Simulation, ANSYS Fluent Training